 Students seeking accommodations on the basis of a temporary disability must provide documentation verifying the nature of the condition, stating the expected duration of the condition and describing the accommodations deemed necessary.
 A professional health care provider who is qualified in the diagnosis of such conditions must provide such verification.
-The assessment or verification of disability must reflect the student's current level of disability and shall be no older than 60 days.
+The assessment or verification of disability must reflect the student's current level of disability.
 The cost of obtaining the professional verification shall be borne by the student.